radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/_index.md

 type: docs
 title: "Dapr in Radius Apps"
 linkTitle: "Dapr in Radius Apps"
-description: "Learn how to add Dapr traits and connectors to your application."
+description: "Learn how to add Dapr traits and connectors to your application"
 weight: 100
 ---